It can be frustrating having to watch what you eat just because you don’t have a fast metabolism.

 Ultimately, whenever your calorie consumption returns to normal levels, your metabolism is likely to remain at this low level, at least initially.
 This is part of the reason why people partaking in crash diets tend to put all the weight back on.

 You can more or less count on your calorie consumption returning to normal too.
 After all, another huge flaw in crash diets is that they’re almost impossible to sustain.

-The vast majority of people are malnourished while eating too much of the wrong stuff and not enough of the good stuff.— Eric Edmeades, Author of Mindvalley’s WildFit Quest
+The vast majority of people are malnourished while eating too much of the wrong stuff and not enough of the good stuff.— Eric Edmeades, trainer of Mindvalley’s WILDFIT Quest

 Then, we put them on a ‘calorie restriction’ diet, and they end up eating fewer nutrients.